All Products

 Document Center

-To use Object Storage Service (OSS) SDK for Python to initiate a request, you must configure access credentials.
-Alibaba Cloud services use access credentials to verify identity information and access permissions.
-You can select different types of access credentials based on authentication and authorization requirements.
+To use Object Storage Service (OSS) SDK for Python to initiate a request, you must configure access credentials, which are used to verify your identity and access permissions.
+You can select different types of access credentials based on the requirements for authentication and authorization.

 Initialization method